Combating Slavery and Human Trafficking

 Since 2008, we have worked extensively to develop responsible mineral-sourcing options for Intel and our industry.
 We're proud to have manufactured microprocessors that are conflict-free since 2013.

 We understand that working with a diverse supply chain brings increased innovation to our business and creates a more responsive and competitive supply base.
-In 2016, we spent $555 million with diverse suppliers, surpassing our goal of $400 million.
+We spent over $650 million with diverse suppliers in 2017, making significant progress toward reaching our 2020 goal of $1 billion in annual diverse spending.

 We believe assessments are an integral part of our management process and we audit 100% of high-risk supplier sites.
 Our audits follow Electronic Industry Citizenship Coalition (EICC) standards to identify compliance gaps for immediate action and future planning.